Testeh69/Tool_Factory/README.md

+# This Branch is deprecated, the actual branch is the typescript

 App developped to test the architecture between an universal robot and an engraving.

 Important: It is just a tool made for testing and debuging the Architecure and the Program of the UR